thomass171/tcp-flightgear/README.md

 https://github.com/thomass171/tcp-22 with components of flightgear.
 Flightgear (https://www.flightgear.org) is a free open source flight simulator written in C++ and using OSG under GPL.

+Main objective is to have Flightgear scenery and aircraft models available in traveling scenes running in a browser (including VR).

 Also this is still WiP!

 # Building And Deploying